faucetsdn/udmi/docs/specs/tech_stack.md

 | pointset | event    | pointset  | `{topic_prefix}/events/pointset` | pointset.json |
 | system   | event    | system    | `{topic_prefix}/events/system`   | system.json   |

-For GCP implementations the full topic would be `/devices/{device_id}/{suffix}`
+For many implementations the full topic would be `/devices/{device_id}/{suffix}`

 # Backend Systems

-Any backend system (in a GCP project) should adhere to the following guidelines:
+Any backend system should adhere to the following guidelines:
 * All messages to/from the devices should conform to the UDMI schema payloads (pass validation).
 * All exchanges with the devices should go through a PubSub topic:
   * The _state_ and _events_ messages are published to a topic configured through the IoT Core registry.